Search results for

 A woman touching the JBL Charge 5 as it rests on a table.

-The upside of the larger speaker is that it offers greater projection of sound in open spaces.
+The upside of the larger speaker is that it offers greater sound projection in open spaces.

-In typical JBL fashion, both speakers possess consumer friendly frequency response tunings, and you can adjust them slightly using the JBL Portable app.
+In typical JBL fashion, both speakers possess consumer-friendly frequency response tunings, which you can adjust slightly using the JBL Portable app.
 If you’re only buying one speaker, the Charge 5 sounds a bit better than the Flip 6, according to our reviews.
 Keep in mind that these are mono speakers.

 Should you get the JBL Charge 5 or JBL Flip 6?

-If you have the means and the space you should get the JBL Charge 5, owing to the better battery life and larger driver.
+If you have the means and the space, you should get the JBL Charge 5, owing to its better battery life and larger driver.
 For those that prioritize portability above all other measures, the JBL Flip 6 measures smaller.
-They’re both great picks for essentially the same tasks, and it’s a matter of deciding whether you don’t mind the added bulk of the Charge 5 in exchange for that greater battery life, and sound quality.
-Perhaps, you’d rather have decent sound from the Flip 6, and sacrifice some battery life for the lighter weight, smaller form factor, and slightly more affordable price.
+They’re both great picks for essentially the same tasks, and it’s a matter of deciding whether you don’t mind the added bulk of the Charge 5 in exchange for that greater battery life and sound quality.
+Perhaps you’d rather have decent sound from the Flip 6 and sacrifice some battery life for the lighter weight, smaller form factor, and slightly more affordable price.

 See price at Amazon